 The postdrome symptoms are generally easier to manage than the other migraine stages.
 The treatment focus is on preventing a descent into depression; to this end, the following actions are recommended:

 - Hydration: Some migraine patients find it difficult to drink water during the most intense period of their headaches.
-This dehydration may be one of the main causes of the postdrome stage.
+This dehydration caused by migraine may be one of the main causes of the postdrome stage.

 - Rest: The human body burns a lot of energy trying to fight headaches.
 Whenever possible, migraine patients should shake off their postdrome feeling of weakness with plenty of rest.